BeatrizOrozcoCS/MovieSearchApplication_Windows/README.md

 This is a movie search application using the free OMDb (Open Movie Database) API in C#.
 This application will consist of a search field and list boxes to hold the results.
 It will also be able to export the results onto a file.
 The search results will contain the title, type, year and a link to IMDb, the commercial database of all film productions.

-The list boxes have an item limit of 120.
-The results are added onto a public static class.
+If the results exceed 150, the lst boxes contain only the first 150 movies.
+The results are added onto a public static class and the public static class is what gets exported.
 ![image](https://user-images.githubusercontent.com/51274827/229267382-aaa4250d-e430-484d-8654-0927595653f7.png)

 ![image](https://user-images.githubusercontent.com/51274827/229267508-19b09689-93f3-4f21-bceb-177324b9d086.png)